 Once your gown is chosen, you can visit a salon in advance to finalize your hairstyle.
 If you’ve chosen an updo, they will match best with a pair of long and pendulous earrings.
 If you have alternatively chosen to leave your hair down, go for a comfortable pair of simple studs and a long necklace since your hair will be covering your ears throughout the day.

 These were just a few things to keep in mind.
-Of course you may already have some personal preferences which is amazing.
+Of course, you may already have some personal preferences which are amazing.
 Go with what you want and what will make you feel special because this is your day.
 We hope these Bridal Accessories Shopping Tips help you find the right accessories for you.